Semior001/semior001.github.io/cv.md

 English (Upper-intermediate, IELTS overall 6.0), Russian (native)

 ## About me
-High result achiever.
-I’m interested in new technologies.
-I like to read professional literature.
-I’ve participated in a lot of programming competitions.
+I am a high achiever with a strong interest in new technologies.
+I enjoy reading professional literature and have participated in numerous programming competitions.
+I always strive to apply my knowledge and skills in the best possible way.
 Also, I always try to find the best application for my knowledge and my skills.

+Currently, I own a small homelab where I experiment with some technologies such as Tailscale, Proxmox, and developing my own solutions for DNS and DHCP, along with other projects to improve my life.

 ## Key skills
-I’ve worked with the next technologies, APIs and web-frameworks: RabbitMQ, SOAP, Docker, Spring, Java Persistence, Laravel, OctoberCMS, ZeroMQ, and WAMP protocol.
+I've extensively worked with a lot of technologies, for DevOps and programming purposes.

 ## Interests
-Reading fantastic literature, science literature such as psychology.
-Sometimes, I may play computer games, develop small projects to improve my own life.
+I enjoy reading both fantastic and scientific literature.
+I also occasionally play computer games and develop small projects to enhance my life.